mtkresearch/function-calling-leaderboard-for-zhtw/README.md

 To address these issues in evaluating function-calling performance in Traditional Chinese, Gorilla's benchmarking method was chosen for its advantages.
 Gorilla offers automated API generation and invocation, supporting over 1,000 different APIs with a 95% accuracy rate.
 It enhances efficiency by saving development time and reducing error risks, making it a robust choice for improving the accuracy and relevance of language models in specific cultural contexts.

-Berkeley Function Call Leaderboard for Traditional Chinese (zh-tw) is a fork of the [Berkeley Function Calling Leaderboard](https://github.com/original-repo-link), designed to support localized functionality for a Traditional Chinese function calling benchmark, specifically tailored for use in Taiwan.
+Berkeley Function Call Leaderboard for Traditional Chinese (zh-tw) is a fork of the [Berkeley Function Calling Leaderboard](https://github.com/ShishirPatil/gorilla), designed to support localized functionality for a Traditional Chinese function calling benchmark, specifically tailored for use in Taiwan.
 # New Features
 <b>Language Configuration</b> and <b>Radar Chart Drawing</b> are the two features we have introduced to enhance the benchmarking process.
 These enhancements not only broaden the applicability of the benchmark but also improve the usability and depth of analysis for researchers and developers working with large language models.
 ## Language Configuration
 This feature allows users to switch between languages via the command line, making the tool more accessible and flexible for multilingual users.
 By integrating datasets in various languages, users can compare the performance of large language models across different linguistic contexts, offering valuable insights for multilingual language model development.
 These enhancements not only broaden the applicability of the benchmark but also improve the usability and depth of analysis for researchers and developers working with large language models.

-## Benchmark

-### Install Dependencies
+## Install Dependencies

 ```bash
 conda create -n BFCL python=3.10